fedesilvaponte/fs-testing-pages/content/docs/general/getting-started/_index.md

 ## Hello human, welcome to Dualboot Partners.

-> Afoot and light-hearthed I take to the open road.
-Healthy, free, the world before me.
-The long brown path before me.
-Leading wherever I choose.

 We are thrilled and grateful that you joined our company, and we hope we can give you the opportunities you are looking for.

 Getting started at a new company can be overwhelming.
 There are many little details, some big tasks, you're learning a new job and meeting new coworkers, and you might be doing this remotely.
 This [handbook](https://www.notion.so/Handbook-bb36bc6fa6fb40859741001c1de58a37) and the whole [team](https://www.notion.so/Who-does-what-2fee42bc5a75466ea6ee9c6f3445c8bf) are here to help.